In the Bedroom-2001

 To add conflict, Mayor Vaughn (Murray Hamilton) wants to end the beach town’s poor reputation.
 But the sudden disappearance of a pair of divers suggests that something is up.
 When Sheriff Brody voices his warnings about holding an exciting sailing competition, everyone thinks he is suffering the effects of post-traumatic stress.

 Despite Scheider not wanting to do the film, you’d never know it by his terrific acting.
-He doesn’t phone in his performance and provides macho swagger and muscle.
+He doesn’t phone in his performance, and he brings macho swagger and muscle.
 He’s everyone’s favorite dad who only wants to save and protect.

 The reason to watch is to see folks who intend to enjoy the water get attacked and ripped to shreds.